NeurodataWithoutBorders/nwbinspector/docs/best_practices/extensions.rst

                   doc: Example extension type 2
                   groups:
                   - neurodata_type_inc: MyNewType1
-                    doc: Included group of ype MyNewType1
+                    doc: Included group of type MyNewType1

-    .. tab:: DON'T do this
+    .. tab:: Do NOT do this

         .. tabs::